Within this section

-Associate in Applied Science Degree in Paramedic Technology is a 68- to 69-credit-hour program designed for students who want to pursue a career in paramedic technology.
+Associate in Applied Science Degree in Paramedic Technology is a 69-credit-hour program designed for students who want to pursue a career in paramedic technology.
 Students learn to use ambulance, rescue vehicle and hospital emergency room equipment to provide high-level emergency medical care and stabilize emergency patients.

 This program prepares students for careers as emergency medical technicians/paramedics.
 Paramedics play an important role in the emergency response system.
 They are trained to assess and recognize patient injuries and illnesses, provide advanced life support, including fluid and drug therapy, and perform some essential emergency surgical techniques under the written or oral orders of licensed physicians.

 Graduates are eligible to sit for national certification boards and apply for state licensing.